lucregrassi/MEUS/README.md

 - CVR:          Content Validity ratio metric (0 or 1); -2 means it cannot be applied
 - Kalpha:       Krippendorff's alpha metric, ranges between -1 (total disagreement) and 1 (complete agreement)

+Every row in the file represent a new observation being reported for that event in that node.

 ## Authors
 | Name | E-mail |
 |------|--------|